cbodden/twitter_post/README.md

     -e [1,2,3,4]
             This option controls where the quotes are sourced.
-            You must specify one of these at runtime.
+            If none of these are specified at runtime then it defaults to [3].
             Options:
                 1       Shuffle from text file
                 2       Use "fortune -s"
-                3       Randomize between text file and shuffle 4       Use your own quote - if used you must specify (-f)
+                3       Randomize between text file and shuffle (DEFAULT) 4       Use your own quote - if used you must specify (-f)

     -f ["quote"]
             This option must be used if you specify (-e 4).

-    -h [hashtag(s) / status]
+    -h ["hashtag(s) / status"]
             If either (-c) or (-d) are not specified, this option must be specified with either a status or hashtag(s) for twitter.